isc-projects/kea/doc/sphinx/arm/classify.rst

    ``code`` from the incoming packet.
 If the packet does not contain the option, it returns an empty string.
 The string is presented as a byte string of the option payload, without the type code or length fields.
+   Note that this syntax can be repeated: option[code0].option[code1].XXX.option[codeX].hex to access suboptions data.

 -  ``option[code].exists`` checks whether an option with the code ``code`` is present in the incoming packet.
 It can be used with empty options.
+   Note that this syntax can be repeated: option[code0].option[code1].XXX.option[codeX].exists to check suboptions existence.

 -  ``member('foobar')`` checks whether the packet belongs to the client class ``foobar``.
 To avoid dependency loops, the configuration file